Brunno-DaSilva/homework-submission/README.md

 3. Finally, fill out this [Google Form](https://forms.gle/4NPb21sHPtbvKSYD6) with your github link for that specific homework.
 It will be the same Google Form for each homework.

-💡**Pro Tip**: Commit your work every time you hit a milestone, as often as possible.
+💡 **Pro Tip**: Commit your work every time you hit a milestone, as often as possible.
 This is the versioning history of your entire project.

-## 🛑 Plagiarism 🛑
+## ⚠️ Plagiarism ⚠️

 - Plagiarism (passing someone else's off as your own) will only result in you getting job that you're unqualified for and will get fired from
 	- How do I know?